-Cambridge, Mass., July 10, 2018 – H3 Biomedicine, Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next-generation cancer medicines using its data science and precision chemistry product engine, announced today the publication of a paper in Cancer Discovery examining the effects of an investigational new class of estrogen receptor (ERα) antagonist, Selective Estrogen Receptor Covalent Antagonists (SERCAs).
+Cambridge, MA – H3 Biomedicine, Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next-generation cancer medicines using its data science and precision chemistry product engine, announced today the publication of a paper in Cancer Discovery examining the effects of an investigational new class of estrogen receptor (ERα) antagonist, Selective Estrogen Receptor Covalent Antagonists (SERCAs).
 In the paper, when comparing H3 Biomedicine’s orally available SERCA with standard-of-care (SoC) endocrine therapies in ERα wild-type and mutant breast cancer models, the SERCA exhibited a novel mechanism of action and potent inhibition of the ERα pathway over standard-of-care (SoC) endocrine therapies.
 SERCAs may represent a critical advance in the treatment ERα-positive breast cancer.

 “Our discovery of SERCAs highlights H3 Biomedicine’s ability to interrogate the biology of cancer-driving pathways, uncover fundamentally novel science, and then pair those insights with our chemistry product engine to rapidly progress potential first-in-class medicines,” said Lihua Yu, Ph.D., President and Chief Data Science Officer at H3 Biomedicine.
 “Despite the remarkable progress made in the treatment of breast cancer, a significant and acute need remains for many patients.
 We’re pleased to have quickly advanced our lead SERCA candidate, H3B-6545, to clinical development as a critical step toward potentially addressing this need.”